Recipe from Rebel with a Cupcake author Anna Mainwaring

 I’m not a great baker but I do love to try.
 Whereas Jess can make a gingerbread version of her school in one afternoon, if my cakes were to appear on The Great British Bake Off they would definitely be described as ‘rustic’ if the judges were being kind and ‘a total mess’ if they were being honest.
 But what Jess and I do share is a belief that food is a great pleasure and a brilliant way of bringing people together.
 Food and life should be full of flavour!
 All the best celebrations, whether personal, cultural or religious, all seem to centre on the sharing of tasty dishes and treats.
 So Jess bakes cupcakes for her friends, throws an impromptu party for her grandmother who rarely leaves the attic, and helps mend her sister’s broken heart.

-To celebrate the publication of Rebel with a Cupcake, if you have time, inclination and most importantly in these strange times, the ingredients, perhaps you might like to bake a cupcake or two to share with those you love.
+If you have time, inclination and most importantly in these strange times, the ingredients, perhaps you might like to bake a cupcake or two to share with those you love.
 Here’s a basic cupcake recipe that has never let me down.
 Jess would probably make elderflower and rosehip cakes, for me lemon and poppyseed are my favourite.
 What would be your perfect cupcake flavours?

 Ingredients for the cupcakes: